WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure2.md

 * A regular drink straw, for example, a straw from the soda fountain at McDonalds
 * The cardboard tube from a roll of paper towels or toilet paper
-* A hallway in your favorite school, office building, or your house/apartment.
-  * I.e., the hallway is the very large tube for this experiment

 ### TCP's Back-Pressure Mechanism: Sliding Window Flow Control